circonus/irondb-docs/configuration.md

 > A concurrency of 4 is enough to provide up to 700K measurements/second
 > throughput, and is not likely to require adjustment except in the most
 > extreme cases.

+#### journal replicate_concurrency

+Attempt to maintain this number of in-flight HTTP transactions, per peer journal, for posting replication data to peers.
+Higher concurrency helps keep up with ingestion at scale.

+Each thread reads a portion of the journal log and is responsible for sending that portion to the peer.
+When it finishes its portion, and there are fewer than `replicate_concurrency` other jobs in flight, it skips ahead to the next "unclaimed" portion of the log and resumes sending.

+Default: 4

+TODO: fill in release where the default changed.
+> Prior to 0.X.X, the default was 1.

 #### journal max_bundled_messages